jkrumboe/wizard-tracker/CONTRIBUTING.md

-# Contributing to KeepWiz

 First off, thank you for considering contributing to KeepWiz!
-It's people like you that make KeepWiz such a great tool.

 ## Code of Conduct